ccosnett/Mathematica_Stylesheets/README.md

 ## inline math

-Preferences > Advanced > Open Option Inspector > Cell Options > New Cell Defaults > DefaultNewInlineCellStyle > "DisplayFormulaNumbered"
+Preferences > Advanced > Open Option Inspector > Cell Options > New Cell Defaults > DefaultNewInlineCellStyle > Edit and replace "{}" with "DisplayFormulaNumbered"

 ## alternative approach that I don't currently use: